 You should now make the original window the listener; do this before you type any shell commands.

-For on-line help about Kraut, type the command line Help Kraut to the shell, or type the HELP key while still in the debugger window.
-For more information see User Manual for Kraut: The Spice Interim Debugger
+For on-line help about Kraut, type the command line Help or hit the HELP key while still in the debugger window.
+For more information see User Manual for Kraut: The Spice Interim Debugger.

-7.3.
+8.3.
 Partition and Scavenger